BigBadBodyPillow/dota-unicode-converter/README.md

 however it was last updated 2 years ago, there are many emojis not on that list.
 There is also a way to get an updated list of emojis (https://github.com/blukai/dota2-emoticons/tree/master) however that provides the unicode.

-It is my ambition to add a list of all current emojis on the site that updates every patch so there will be no need to manually check the output of the script that gets the unicode from the gamefiles.